top of page

 <p class="font_9">*The Common (Indian) Myna <strong>must not be confused</strong> with the Australian native honeyeater, the Noisy Miner <em>Manorina melanocephala </em>( see photo gallery for ID resources)</p> | |

-Toad Busters | We aim to control and eventually eradicate cane toads (Rhinella marina) on Bribie Island. |
+Toad Busters | <p class="font_8">We aim to reduce the number of cane toads (Rhinella marina) on Bribie Island.</p> |

 bottom of page